magnetophon/DEL2/README.md

 The first note starts counting, and each note after that creates a delay tap.
 The **max tap** slider sets how long a tap can take.
 The pink line in the graph shows how much time there is left to add new taps to the rhythm
-Every time you add a tap, the counter resets.
+When you add a tap the graph zooms out to show how the new available time.
 **min tap** is the minimum time between two taps, mainly for de-bouncing, but it can also be used creatively.
 **sync** lets you choose between a free running delay, or one synced to the host tempo.
 BPM mode doesn't quantize the tap timing; it just changes the duration of the taps when the host tempo changes.